|

 national security adviser strong enough to settle policy disputes but without

+a personal agenda."
 During his tenure at the NSC, Powell did speak out on a number of issues

 he felt were important to national security, including economic strength,